Everything You’ll Need

 Use a Tapping Block for a Tight Fit

-Place a tapping block against the edge of each plank and gently tap it with a mallet to close gaps.
-This ensures each board is snug against the last without damaging the tongue or groove.
+Put a tapping block at the edge of each plank and gently tap with a mallet to close gaps.
+This keeps each board tight against the next without hurting the tongue or groove.

 Secure Boards Based on Your Method

-Nail-down: Drive nails through the tongue at a 45° angle every 6–8 inches.
+• Nail-down: Nail through the tongue at a 45° angle every 6–8 inches.

-Glue-down: Spread adhesive evenly and press planks firmly into place.
+• Glue-down: Spread glue evenly and press planks down firmly.

-Floating floor: Click boards together end-to-end and side-to-side.
+• Floating floor: Click the boards together end-to-end and side-to-side.

 Check for Level Frequently

-Every few rows, use a level to ensure the floor remains flat.
-Adjust as needed before proceeding to prevent long-term issues.
+Every few rows, use a level to check if the floor is flat.
+Make adjustments if needed to avoid future problems.

 Step 7: Cut Boards to Fit Edges and Corners